Background

 • Queensland is yet to introduce a redress scheme, and other state and territory schemes are flawed.

-• Many survivors and families still don’t have access to their records.
+• Many survivors and families still don’t have access to their records which hold their stories.

 • Stolen Generations organisations that support survivors on the ground are often either volunteer-run or receive project funding only, which doesn’t allow for the workforce and organisational investment needed to build and retain organisations, staff and expertise.